Omaremad763/Employee_Portal/README.md

-Using WebApis In Serve Side And Angular In Client side to establish Webportal For Employees
+Using WebApis In Server Side And Angular In Client side to establish Webportal For managing Employees